Global Anti-Doping Framework and Governance

 In the UK, anti-doping is governed by UKAD, working to protect the right of Athletes to participate in clean sport.
 UKAD is responsible for overseeing the management and implementation of the UK National Anti-Doping Policy and ensuring that sports bodies in the UK comply with the World Anti-Doping Code.

-As the organisations that govern and administer a sport, NGBs play a vital role in the fight against doping.
+As the organisations that govern and administer sports, NGBs play a vital role in the fight against doping.
 An NGB’s anti-doping responsibilities are all set out in the UK National Anti-Doping Policy.
 These include the adoption of anti-doping rules compliant with the World Anti-Doping Code and the education of Athletes and Athlete Support Personnel on their anti-doping rights and responsibilities.

 UK Sport and the Home Country Sports Councils are, at UK and Home Country level respectively, the major funding agencies for sports, athletes, clubs and communities in the UK.
 The Sports Councils work closely with UKAD to provide support and guidance to NGBs on their anti-doping responsibilities, with their own responsibilities also outlined in the UK National Anti-Doping Policy.